awesomerank/awesomerank.github.io/lists/rosarior/awesome-django.md

 * [Lightweight Django](http://shop.oreilly.com/product/0636920032502.do) (1.7) - Using REST, WebSockets, and Backbone with Django
 * [Tango With Django](http://www.tangowithdjango.com/) (1.5)
 * [Test-Driven Web Development with Python](http://chimera.labs.oreilly.com/books/1234000000754/index.html) (1.7)
-* [Two Scoops of Django: Best Practices for Django 1.8](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8/) - A best practice book for making Python and Django as fun as ice cream.
+* [Two Scoops of Django: Best Practices for Django 1.11](https://www.twoscoopspress.com/products/two-scoops-of-django-1-11/) - A best practice book for making Python and Django as fun as ice cream.

 ## Websites

 * [Django Girls Tutorial](https://tutorial.djangogirls.org/) - A fun and engaging tutorial showing how to build a blog using Django and deploy it to Heroku.
+* [Mozilla Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django) - Tutorial that shows how to set up a development environment, and how to get started with using it to create your own web applications.
 * [Django Introduction](http://www.django-introduction.com/) - A reusable set of slides to educate more people about Django.
 * [Django Packages](https://djangopackages.org/) - Django Packages is a directory of reusable apps, sites, tools, and more for your Django projects.
 * [Django Sites](https://www.djangosites.org) - Django Sites is a showcase of websites powered by Django.
 * [Full Stack Python's Django page](https://www.fullstackpython.com/django.html) - contains explanations for Django's philosophy and its components along with links to other resources and tutorials.
 * [Simple is Better Than Complex](https://simpleisbetterthancomplex.com) - A blog about Django, Python and Web Development.
 Weekly updates containing tutorials, tips, featured packages, reference guides and code snippets.
+* [Marina Mele's site](http://www.marinamele.com/) - A blog about Django and Python.
+Includes deployment to Heroku, a Django project boilerplate for best practices, testing and more.

 ## Conferences